Jabernathy88/rpg-sandbox/FitD_Designs/Blades_of_Mist_JULY_2022.md

  > On a **4-5**, however, this second investigator might get a hint about checking the desk.
 And on a **6**, the GM might throw in a sticky note with the computer password, as well.

-### Pushing for Extra Clues

-If you investigate for a moment in character, but suspect you're still missing something, let the GM know if you want to **push yourself for more information**.
-They may offer more details, without another roll, in exchange for **1 Stress**.
-By default, spending Stress is the preferred method of obtaining core clues _(the really big "aha" moments that drive the story forward)_ while avoiding additional rolls.

-Or — if they can think of an **interesting consequence** for your character spending some extra time — the GM may ask you to make an investigation roll with a **Risky** position _(see below)_.
-Otherwise, the spotlight should go to another player who may search for similar information if they describe a new alternate approach.

 _(Author's note: When I run games like this, I usually make this roll in the open.
 In the past, I've called it a "passive knowledge check," but the name isn't important.
 Sometimes it feels easier to ask a player to roll, and sometimes I do it myself.
 Sometimes I declare a small modifier out loud, but usually I just 'guestimate' the degree of success silently in the moment._

 _Due to the nature of a mystery-style adventures, however, I do respect the use of secret rolls.
 I have used them myself from time to time.
 I usually don't care for bluffing with dice — that is, making a secret roll mainly to increase tension — but I think it's fine as long as you keep things moving swiftly and smoothly.
 One of my design goals for including a Controlled variant, here, is to accomodate the occasional bluff for groups who enjoy that style.)_

+### Pushing for Extra Clues

+If you investigate for a moment in character, but suspect you're still missing something, let the GM know if you want to **push yourself for more information**.
+They may offer more details, without another roll, in exchange for **1 Stress**.
+By default, spending Stress is the preferred method of obtaining core clues _(the really big "aha" moments that drive the story forward)_ while avoiding additional rolls.

+Or — if they can think of an **interesting consequence** for your character spending some extra time — the GM may ask you to make an investigation roll with a **Risky** position, as described below.
+Otherwise, the spotlight should go to another player who may search for similar information if they describe a new alternate approach.

 ### Risky, aka Investigating Under Pressure